AdobeDocs/genstudio.en/help/user-guide/references/overview.md

 ---
-title: Overview of Brand references—Brands, Products, and Personas
+title: Overview of Brand references—[!DNL Brands], [!DNL Products], and [!DNL Personas]
 description: Add brands, products, and personas to GenStudio to create a comprehensive brand profile that includes all aspects of a brand's representation.
+feature: Brands Service, Personas Service, Products Service
 ---

 # GenStudio Brand references

-GenStudio references encompass three key elements: **Brands**, **Products**, and **Personas**.
+GenStudio references encompass three key elements: **[!DNL Brands]**, **[!DNL Products]**, and **[!DNL Personas]**.
 These Brand references can be either uploaded or manually added to GenStudio, allowing users to establish brand guidelines that capture the essence of a brand's identity.
 These user-defined brand references help ensure that any AI-generated content is tailored to align with the unique brand identity, enabling effective personalization of content.

 To create compelling marketing content using GenStudio, start by building a comprehensive brand profile by adding [Brands](/help/user-guide/references/brands.md), [Products](/help/user-guide/references/products.md), and [Personas](/help/user-guide/references/personas.md) to your [GenStudio Brand references](/help/user-guide/references/add-references.md).